Nathaniel Kleitman: Early life

-Nathaniel Kleitman was born in Chișinău, also known as Kishinev, the capital of the province of Bessarabia (now Moldova), in 1895 to a Jewish family.
+Nathaniel Kleitman was born in Chișinău, also known as Kishinev, the capital of the province of Bessarabia (Moldova), in 1895 to a Jewish family.
 He was deeply interested in consciousness and reasoned that he could get insight in consciousness by studying the unconsciousness of sleep.
 Pogroms drove him to Palestine, and in 1915 he emigrated to the United States as a result of World War I. At the age of twenty, he landed in New York City penniless; in 1923, at age twenty-eight, he had worked his way through City College of New York and earned a PhD from the University of Chicago's Department of Physiology.
 His thesis was "Studies on the physiology of sleep."
 Soon after, in 1925, he joined the faculty there.
-An early sponsor of Kleitman's sleep research was the Wander Company, which manufactured Ovaltine and hoped to promote it as a remedy for insomnia.
+An early sponsor of Kleitman's sleep research was the Wander AG company, which manufactured Ovaltine and hoped to promote it as a remedy for insomnia.